David Farrens, PhD

 Physical and biochemical studies of G-Protein coupled receptors

-Ultimately we hope to identify common structural mechanisms involved in GPCR mediated signal transduction and regulation.
-We feel our intense focus on these receptors is justified; the majority of drugs in use work by affecting GPCR signaling.
-Thus, a better understanding of how GPCRs are activated should help in future drug development.Contact Dr. Farrens
+Ultimately our goal is to identify common structural mechanisms involved in GPCR mediated signal transduction and regulation.
+We feel an intense focus on these receptors is justified - the majority of drugs in use today work by affecting GPCR signaling.
+Thus, a better understanding of how GPCRs are activated will help guide and improve future drug development.Contact Dr. Farrens